ArcaneCircle/super-bunny/README.md

 # Super Bunny Strikes Back: Webxdc Port

-This is a webxdc port of the game "Super Bunny Strikes Back".
+This is a Webxdc port of the [Super Bunny Strikes Back](https://github.com/foumart/JS.13kGames.2019_SuperBunny) game.
+The game has no music originally and was enhanced by the incredible sound engine [ZzFXM](https://github.com/keithclark/ZzFXM) playing "Sanxion" by Rob Hubbard 🙏

-To play, go to the releases page and drag the .xdc asset to your webxdc-enabled messenger as Delta Chat or Cheogram.
+To play the game, go to the releases page and drag the .xdc asset to your webxdc-enabled messenger as Delta Chat or Cheogram.
 Following is the original README: